Ms-Bubbles/Getting-and-Cleaning-Data/CodeBook.md

 ##Tidy data##
 Second data set was created based on the script above with the average of each variable for each activity and each subject.
 To achieve this function aggregate was used.
 As a last step, the data was sorted by the subject id.

-The outcome of the above setps is a tidy data saved into a text file **TidyData** and saved in UCI HAR Dataset folder.
+The outcome of the above steps is a tidy data saved into a text file **TidyData** and saved in UCI HAR Dataset folder.